 Kid-Friendly Coffee Shops & Cafes

-This sounds like the coziest of cozy indoor activities to do with your kids!
+We think this is one of the coziest of cozy indoor activities to do with your kids!
 Spend a chilly day in visiting one of these Twin Cities coffee shops with your little one(s) for both an indoor play space and a decent cup of joe.
 Kids can spread out in an area dedicated just to them!

 Top Twin Cities Storytimes for Kids